EuleMitKeule/template_media_player/README.md

 #### Attributes

-To define state attributes for your entity use the `attribute_templates` option.<br>
+To define state attributes for your entity use the `attributes` option.<br>
 You can use the variable `attribute` in your templates to get the current attributes name as a string.<br>
 For a full list of attributes commonly used by media player entities see [examples](examples/configuration.yaml).